 Still, keep an eye on your lizard for further gestures just in case they become aggressive.

 Hunting Tail Wagging

-Leopard geckos commonly display excitement tail wagging while they hunt their prey and is an interesting, thrilling sight to behold.
+Leopard geckos commonly display excitement, tail wagging while they hunt their prey, and it is an interesting, thrilling sight to behold.

-When hunting their favorite food, geckos become quite excitable, and their tails show it all.
+Geckos become quite excitable when hunting their favorite food, and their tails show it all.